open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Processor-Plugins.rst

-Saving and loading custom parameters
+Saving and loading custom settings
 #####################################

 The GUI saves the signal chain in the following situations: